cherry-os/cherryOS/README.md

 - bourbonOS BASE: `rpm-ostree rebase ostree-unverified-registry:ghcr.io/bourbonOS/stem-lambert`

 # Contributing
-We'd love it if you want to aid in our development, and we appreciate it!
+We'd love it if you want to aid in our development, and we'd appreciate it!

 Head over to [our development repository](https://github.com/bourbonOS/bourbonOS-devel) for more info.